georginarojas/03-ignews/README.md

 ![Demo ig.news]()

 ## Description
-The ig.news is an application that shows an articles list, for access complete to articles, the user needs to be subscribed and logging.
+The ig.news is an application that shows a posts list for the public.
+For access complete to post, the user needs to be subscribed and logged in.
 The user can sign in using their GitHub account, for the subscription, the application uses the Stripe service, and the posts are created and loaded from the Prismic service.
+For last, the data of registered users are saved using Fauna DB.

 ## Technologies
 - Yarn